thegooddocsproject/website-hugo/content/en/community.md

 # The Good Docs Project Community

 We are a community of technical writers, developers, UX designers, and more who work together to make software documentation better.
-Whether you are new to documentation or a seasoned technical writer, joining our community will give you opportunities to mentor and be mentored by others, improve your documentation skills, and help make software documentation better.
+Whether you are new to documentation or a seasoned technical writer, joining our community will give you opportunities to mentor and be mentored by others, build your professional network, improve your documentation skills, and help make software documentation better.

-Our [who are we](/who-we-are) page lists our active members who have taken up official roles.

 {{% /blocks/lead %}}